edrlab/librivox2lpf/README.md

 Python 3.5+ is required for using this command-line interface tool.

-After clone the project, install the following dependencies:
+After cloning the project, install the following dependencies:

 ```
 pip install lxml
 pip install jsons
 pip install jsonschema
 ```

+### Notes

+Why using the RSS feed provided by Librivox?
+This is an xml file, easy to download from each Librivox web page.
+The Internet Archive has an API which enable fetching a JSON Readium WebPub Manifest but the implementation is still in beta.

+Why using jsons?
+`jsons` is much easier to use than the natif json lib for marshalling JSON from Python objects.

 ## Usage